nathan-gardner/SECON2023Robot/Documentation/Signoffs/LowlevelMainMicrocontroller-NathanGardner/NathanGardner-signoff-Controller.md

 The direct interfaces between the controller and other subsystems are as follows:

 1. Serial USB communication to the vision microcontroller.
-This will be a general digital I/O pin used to communicate objects which describe environment.
+This will be a general USB port used to communicate objects which describe environment.
 2. An input from the power system which triggers the microcontroller to start initializing code.
 This will be a digital input pin with hardware interrupt capabilities.
 3. Serial USB communication as an input to the object storage subsystem.
 This will be a output in terms of the microcontroller.
 4. PWM and digital logic high/low communication as an input to the object consumption subsystem.
 This will be a digital output pin in terms of the microcontroller.